teo523/netlogo-osc/README.md

 ## Installation
 It can be installed in two different ways:

 • Put the osc folder into the Extensions folder in the same location where the NetLogo application is installed.

 • Put the osc folder into the current model folder.

-After installing the OSC extension, in order to use it, it is mandatory to add the following line to the top of the procedures tab: extensions [osc]
+Then, in order to use it, it is mandatory to add the following line to the top of theprocedures tab: extensions [osc]

 ## Primitives
 (taken from the original [release documentation](https://quod.lib.umich.edu/cgi/p/pod/dod-idx/osc-netlogo-a-tool-for-exploring-the-sonification-of-complex.pdf?c=icmc;idno=bbp2372.2012.069;format=pdf))